Rach-design1/Photography-for-beginners/README.md

 Next there is a photo of a woman taking a photo, this aids the visuality of the website and breaks up the text a bit, without being too distracting.

-The section on the Exposure triangle gives a basic explaination on what it is and how it helps.
+The section on the Exposure triangle gives a basic explanation on what it is and how it helps.

 The diagram image is mine I made based on the standard Exposure Triangles.